letsencrypt/pebble/README.md

 `PEBBLE_WFE_NONCEREJECT=0 pebble`

+### Object Reuse

+The RFC allows for several objects to be re-used.

+**Clients should be prepared an ACME server may re-use any given object type, regardless of Pebble implementing a reuse policy for that object.**

+#### Order Reuse

+The RFC allows ACME servers to reuse orders.
+Pebble does not reuse orders at this time; however Boulder does reuse Orders in at least two scenarios:

+1. If an Account requests a new Order that is identical to an already existing "pending" order for that same Account, the Order will be re-used.
+2. If an Account requests a new Order that is identical to a recently failed "invald" order for that same Account, the Order will be re-used and return to a "pending" state.

-### Authorization Reuse
+#### Authorization Reuse

-ACME servers may choose to reuse valid authorizations from previous orders in new orders.
+ACME servers may choose to reuse authorizations from previous orders in new orders.
 ACME clients [should always check](https://tools.ietf.org/html/rfc8555#section-7.1.3) the status of a new order and its authorizations to confirm whether they need to respond to any challenges.

+#### Valid Authorization Reuse

 **Pebble will reuse valid authorizations in new orders, if they exist, 50% of the time**.

 The percentage may be controlled with the environment variable `PEBBLE_AUTHZREUSE`, e.g. to always reuse authorizations:

 `PEBBLE_AUTHZREUSE=100 pebble`

+#### Pending Authorization Reuse

+Pebble does not currently reuse Pending Authorizations across Orders, however other ACME servers - notably Boulder - will reuse Pending Authorizations.

 ### Avoiding Client HTTPS Errors